404nf7/Lyric-Creator/README.md

 Does the video used have captions?
 Is the video a plain YouTube video, and not in a playlist?

-If all these arent fixes, leave the video URL and the issue aswell as, if possible, how to recreate it.
+If all these arent fixes, leave the video URL and the issue as well as, if possible, how to recreate it.